DFPMTS/Athernet/README.md

-# Athernet Project 1
+# Athernet Project 2 X
 ## TODO
-1. move from CRC8 to CRC10?
-CRC13?
-CRC16?
+1. Are there better ways for fair time sharing?
-2. change busy waiting to condition variable, at least for classes using SyncQueue
+2. Clean up code.